JoseQuintas/hwgui/samples/Readme.txt

     bldpc.bat       Pelles C Compiler
     bldvc.bat       Microsoft Visual C
     hbmk.bat        Using hbmk2 utility
+    sample.hbp      Sample skript for hbmk2 utility, modify to your own needs (works for Windows and LINUX)

     For Compiler support look into text files of directory: samples/dev/compiler